mhdybdalrhym768-boop/calculator/README.md

-# 🚀 Smart Systems Suite (Restaurant & Advanced Calculator)

-Welcome to my multi-language programming portfolio.
-This repository showcases a collection of professional-grade tools ranging from business management systems to high-performance mathematical engines.

----

-## 🧮 1.
-RA7IM Calculator (Advanced Math Engine)
+# 🧮 RA7IM CALCULATOR (Advanced C Math Engine)

-A high-performance command-line calculator built in C. It uses a recursive descent parser to evaluate complex mathematical expressions with precision.
+A powerful, high-performance command-line calculator built in C. This project uses a Recursive Descent Parser to evaluate complex mathematical expressions with high precision, handling operator precedence and scientific functions natively.

-### Features:
-* Recursive Parsing: Handles operator precedence (^, *, /, +, -) and nested parentheses.
+## 🌟 Key Features

+* Advanced Expression Parsing: Handles nested parentheses and standard operator precedence (^ power, * multiplication, / division, + addition, - subtraction).
+* Scientific Function Support: Built-in support for trigonometric and logarithmic functions:
-* Scientific Functions: Supports sqrt, cbrt, sin, cos, tan, ln, exp, and more.
+    * sin, cos, tan, asin, acos, atan
+    * sqrt (square root), cbrt (cube root), ln (natural log), exp.
-* Implicit Multiplication: Intelligent pre-processor that understands 2(5+5) as 2*(5+5).
+* Implicit Multiplication: Automatically detects and handles implicit operations like 2(5+5) or 5pi.
+* Smart Pre-processor: Supports Unicode symbols like square roots (√) and cube roots (∛) directly from the input.
-* Constants & Special Roots: Built-in support for pi and custom root calculations using root(x, n).
+* Custom Root Function: Ability to calculate any nth root using the syntax root(x, n).

----

-## 🍽️ 2.
-Smart Restaurant Management System
-An integrated system to handle restaurant operations using C, Python, and Web technologies.

-### Components:
-* **C Backend (restaurant.c):** Handles core order processing and permanent data storage in orders.txt.
-* **Python Analytics (Restaurant 1.py):** An administrative dashboard for revenue calculation and sales trends analysis.
-* **Web Dashboard (restaurant html.html):** A modern UI built with HTML/CSS/JS to visualize orders and daily statistics.

----
+* Mathematical Constants: Built-in high-precision pi.

+## 🛠️ Technical Implementation

+The calculator works in three main stages:
+1. Pre-processing: Sanitizes input and injects missing operators (like *).
+2. Lexical Analysis: Breaks down the string into recognizable mathematical "tokens".
+3. Recursive Parsing: Evaluates the tokens based on mathematical grammar rules (Expressions -> Terms -> Powers -> Factors).

-## 🛠️ How to Compile aFor RA7IM Calculator:alculator:**
+## 🚀 How to Compile and Run

+To compile the calculator on a Linux/Unix or macOS system, you need to link the math library using the -lm flag:

 `bash
-gcc calculator_code.c -o calculator -lm
+gcc calculator.c -o ra7im_calc -lm
-./calculator
+./ra7im_calc